PREAMBLE AND SUMMARY

 |Nuclear export guidelines||Adopted|| |

-Summary: Serve as basis for national requirements, Design, Operation and QA Codes (once adapted) introduced into regulatory framework
+Summary: Serve as basis for national requirements, Design, Operation, Verification and Safety Assessments and Management of Safety Requirement (once adapted) introduced into regulatory framework

 |Accepted:||6 September 1989|